Warren Buffett just bought a ton more shares of Apple

 Warren Buffett is taking a big bite of Apple.
 Very big.

-The CEO of Berkshire Hathaway (BRKA) told CNBC on Friday that his company bought about 75 million shares of Apple (AAPL) stock during the first three months of the year.
+The CEO of Berkshire Hathaway (BRKA) told CNBC on Friday that his company bought about 75 million shares of Apple stock during the first three months of the year.
 That adds to 165 million shares that Berkshire had at the end of last year.

 Buffett called Apple an "unbelievable company," and pointed out that it makes far more profit than any other American corporation.